AdaCompNUS/CS4278-5478-Project-Materials/README.md

 ## Running the Simulation

-We will evaluate your system on 5 [maps](./gym-duckietown/gym_duckietown/map_2021/) to compute the average accumulated reward.
+We will evaluate your system on 5 [maps](./gym-duckietown/gym_duckietown/map_2021/) together with [start and goal locations](./goal.json) to compute the average accumulated reward.
 A primary component of your grade is how fast the robot finds the goal, and the reward achieved.
 In particular, take note below: